This post may contain affiliate links. Please see my disclosure policy for details.

 Nothing beats nature-inspired art for creating a calm, zen atmosphere:

-- Sketch or stencil simple leaf or flower shapes onto your canvas
+- Lightly sketch or use reusable stencils to create simple leaf or flower shapes on your blank canvas.

 Heart to Heart: Negative Space Technique